 - Some locks come with keys that say “do not duplicate”, a considerable number of users think that copying keys with the inscription written above is illegal.
 Surprisingly, there isn't actually any legally binding law surrounding this inscription on your keys and thus they don't keep you any more secure.
 This message started appearing on keys when landlords and employees wanted to deter any unwanted people from copying keys without permission.
 It might be possible that some keys can’t be easily copied because of their unique build and there are some specific tools required for this purpose.

-- Picking locks with pins and other objects is not as easy as it looks in the movies.
+- Picking cam locks or any other locks with pins and other objects is not as easy as it looks in the movies.
 Bypassing a lock with handy tools like hairpins and paper clips is a tricky task.
 With the way in which technology and locking mechanisms have advanced, it's nowhere near as simple or easy as it may have been in the past.
 There are a lot of pins in a lock that has to be elevated and twisted in a specific manner to open a lock which is not always possible with the tools mentioned above.

 - A lot of people think that there is some sort of master key that will open almost any lock.
 This is a mere misconception.
 There are no such master keys.
 An organization installing a number of locks in their premises might ask the manufacturer to build a master key for use in case of emergency but with locks, there is no one size fits all.

 - There is a misconception that you can remove a key that is stuck in a lock with the help of a bent wire tipped with super glue.
 However, This trick will actually do much more harm than good to your lock and make it totally dysfunctional.
 Poking and prodding around your locks when there is already something stuck in there is never a good idea.
 You can end up getting things stuck even deeper.
 If you have a concern with your lock, call a professional.